 - Stand back up.

-- Complete a set on one side before switching in order to work on balance as well as strengthening/endurance.
+- Complete a set on one side before switching to work on balance and strengthening/endurance.

 11. Step Back Lunges

-By simply modifying the movement pattern slightly, you can totally change an exercise.
+By slightly modifying the movement pattern, you can completely change an exercise.

 How to Perform